devika-santhosh/ML-Projects/README.md

 ## Project Highlights
 Here are some of the highlights of what you'll discover in this repository:

-- **Kaggle Competitions:** I've participated in several Kaggle competitions, striving to push the boundaries of machine learning and data analysis.
-You'll find detailed notebooks, code, and insights from these competitions.
+- **Kaggle Competitions and Projects:** I've participated in Kaggle competitions and done several projects, striving to push the boundaries of machine learning and data analysis.
+You'll find detailed notebooks, code, and insights from them.

 - **Data Analysis:** I believe that understanding the data is the first step to building successful models.
 You'll find in-depth exploratory data analysis (EDA) reports and visualizations for various datasets.